sjbiaga/pisc/fs2/README.md

-BioAmbients Pi-calculus in SCala aka PISC ala RISC (experimental)
+BioAmbients Pi-calculus in SCala aka BASC ala RISC (experimental)
 =================================================================

 The π-calculus maps one to one on `Scala` for-comprehensions